-Assistant Professors: M. Lynn Norwood, Michaela J. Ritter Senior Lecturers: Donna Powell, Deborah Rainer, Janice Stewart
+Assistant Professors: Karen A. Colson, Michaela J. Ritter Senior Lecturers: Donna Powell, Deborah Rainer, Janice Stewart

-University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 10801 Rockville Pike, Rockville MD 20852, (301) 897-5700.
+The education program (MSCD and M.A.) in Speech-Language Pathology at Baylor University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 10801 Rockville Pike, Rockville MD 20852, (301) 897-5700.
 The requirements governing the selection of courses and clinical practicum experiences must be individualized based upon the date when a student begins the program and the courses that he or she takes.
 Therefore, all students must consult with the Graduate Program Director for guidance in fulfilling the new American Speech-Language-Hearing Association's 2005 standards.